Case Studies

 Case Study 2: Solo Entrepreneur

 Though he is clearly a capable, experienced and entrepreneurial individual, Ben has been struggling to maintain his focus and positive mindset.
 18 months into having his own business, he began to lose motivation, disheartened by the lack of new inbound business or referrals.
-Steve and Ben began meeting weekly, for 6 weeks initially, helping Ben firstly to understand where his lack of motivation was coming from, before gradually starting to look at practical ways to maintain a positive mindset.
+Ben and I began meeting weekly, for 6 weeks initially, helping Ben firstly to understand where his lack of motivation was coming from, before gradually starting to look at practical ways to maintain a positive mindset.
 Outside of work, Ben has been going through a difficult period in his marriage, alongside losing a close family member, and part of the work in Purpose sessions has been to support Ben from a counselling perspective, providing a safe space in which he can process his recent loss, alongside understanding the changes in his marriage, physical changes he has been experiencing at his time of life, and the lack of support he has now that he is not surrounded by colleagues like he had in his previous business.

 This is a good example of how Purpose sessions provide a safe, private environment in which people can talk about what is going on for them both personally and professionally.